SamTay/blog.dev/README.md

 LAMP MVC Application

+05/12/14

+Focused on the Front Controller, turned it into a Singleton, and came up with a scheme for parsing URI into controller-actions.
+Well, came up with a well-defined sheme as opposed to the half-ass idea from 05/09.
+Also made my other controllers extend from  FrontController.
+The test.php file indicates that my Front Controller is working!
+I created  ListController and  PostController classes, some simple "view" and "delete" methods, and echoed strings from those methods to make sure they were being called.
+For example, ListController->view($pg) has a single $pg parameter.
+Upon requesting "blog.dev/list/view/pg=1", the method is called and echoes "Viewing stuff from the ListController with argument: pg=1".
+Next up I need to plan out all (or at least many) of the actual actions needed in this application.
+I will write definitions of those methods in each controller, referring to the model/view classes that aren't defined yet.
+Things to do:

+0. Build the controllers.

+1. Ask Thomas : Does an admin panel refer to the site owner's admin panel, or simply a user controlling their profile?

+2. Learn how to write an xml file for DB configuration.

+3. Learn what RESTful is.

+4. What pieces of this application should be in Helper classes?

 05/09/14

 Started out today a bit frustrated, not knowing where to go.
 Decided to do away with awkward class names in favor of a fancy recursive autoloader.
 After a lot of reading and some aimless coding, I have a rough plan of action.
 My FrontController will have a single instantiation within index.php, the single point of entry.
 Its method, delegator(), delegates tasks via the URI!
 For example, the URL blog.dev/posts/view/1/first-item will be explode()'ed into: